Top Lean Tips for 2023

 The key takeaways are that lean is a process, and that it requires ongoing investment in your teams and their time.
 You can’t just 'set and forget'.
 Remember, it’s an ongoing commitment to continuous improvement.
 Lean achieves its best results when managers and workers alike commit to finding value beyond their four walls, embracing change rather than shying away from it, looking for ways to improve through trial-and-error—and implement digital tools that can elevate your improvement activity.

-Consider Lean Tips Within a Greater C.I.
+Consider Lean Tools Within a Greater C.I.
 Framework

 The image below shows how we designed an interconnected platform that avoids disconnected ‘Point Solutions’ (digital or analog) that do not help, and or even act as barriers, to achieving an optimised CI framework.